nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

 It turns out there is an objective serious issue baked into the Promises spec.
 The Node.js team are serious about their engine.
 One of the things they know their serious customers need is the ability to do a port-mortem analysis of a Node.js process.
 This includes a reliable code dump of the complete state of that process at the time an exception occurs.

-From j

-> For those new to these discussions, to summarize the problem again most concisely: postmortem debugging with --abort-on-uncaught-exception collects the entire JavaScript and native state of the program (including all threads) in the precise context of the failure (so that stack state is preserved) with zero runtime cost until the failure happens, while promises explicitly specify that the program must continue executing after the point of the failure, meaning that state is necessarily mutated.
-Forking is the closest thing to having it both ways, but it has all of the drawbacks brought up here -- it's a heavy cost and it doesn't include all of the same state.

-So, the problem is that promises require a program must continue executing after the point of failure as it's impossible to know whether an exception will be caught later on.
-The only option was to fork the process at the time of an exception to save the state.

 From the pull request for [adding --abort-on-uncaught-exception with promises](https://github.com/nodejs/node/issues/830 ):

 > For those new to these discussions, to summarize the problem again most concisely: postmortem debugging with --abort-on-uncaught-exception collects the entire JavaScript and native state of the program (including all threads) in the precise context of the failure (so that stack state is preserved) with zero runtime cost until the failure happens, while promises explicitly specify that the program must continue executing after the point of the failure, meaning that state is necessarily mutated.
 Forking is the closest thing to having it both ways, but it has all of the drawbacks brought up here -- it's a heavy cost and it doesn't include all of the same state.

+So, the problem is that promises require a program must continue executing after the point of failure.
+This is because it's impossible to know whether an exception will be caught later on.
+The only option was to fork the process at the time of an exception, in order to save the state.

-Forking the exception specifically has 2 major drawbacks:
+Forking the exception specifically has some major drawbacks:

  1. It has a significant performance cost at the time an exception occurs *even if* that execption is caught later on
  2. Fork is not guaranteed to succeed because of potential memory limitations on the host